rlangc/rlangc/Instructional Design/10 Project Showcase/10 Projects Next-Gen Learning.md

 # Next-Gen Learning: 10 Cutting-Edge Instructional Design Projects

-"Wow, it’s been an incredible journey putting together this 10-project showcase!
+It has been an incredible journey putting together this 10-project showcase!
 Over the course of this deep dive, I’ve built a diverse set of instructional design and tech-driven learning projects that blend innovation, interactivity, and cutting-edge technology.
 Each project serves a unique purpose, whether it’s AI-powered learning, gamification, software simulations, or even quantum computing experiments.

-Let me give you a quick rundown of what I’ve accomplished:
+<h3>Let me give you a quick rundown of what I’ve accomplished:</h3>

+(Each one is fully interactive, enjoy!)

 1️⃣ AI-Powered Adaptive Learning Course – Created a dynamic eLearning module that adapts in real-time based on learner progress, with AI-driven content recommendations.